abaoel/jsforms-vue3/README.md

 # Instruction on how to use

 Step 1: Clone this REPO

-STep 2: Run NPM INSTALL
+Step 2: Run NPM INSTALL

 Step 3: Run NPM RUN DEV

 # Vue 3 + TypeScript + Vite